The dazzling underwater world of the famous Sharks Cove

 Good to know, information for visitors

 Facilities at Sharks Cove:

-Visitors here only have the option of using provided washrooms with showers and toilets.
-A picnic area with benches, grill and other amenities is not given here.
-Nevertheless, you can quickly grab one or two delicacies at the snack bars or restaurants opposite.
+Visitors here have the option of using washrooms with showers and toilets.
+A picnic area with benches and a barbeque is not given here.
+Nevertheless, you can quickly grab one or two delicacies at the snack bars or restaurants nearby.

-Since there are no attendants or lifeguards on site at Sharks Cove, visitors should take care of themselves and others both in the water and on the beach.
+Since there are no lifeguards on site at Sharks Cove, visitors should take care of themselves and others both in the water and on the beach.

 Directions and parking:

 The easiest way to get to the North Shore is by car.
-From Waikiki it is about an hour's drive.
-On the highway always follow the signs to Haleiwa/North Shore and from Haleiwa keep east.
-After a short while the famous Sharks Cove is already signposted and it doesn't take long to reach the associated parking lot.
+It is about an hour's drive from Waikiki.
+Always follow the signs to Haleiwa/North Shore on the highway and from Haleiwa keep east.
+After a short while, there are already signs about the famous Sharks Cove and it doesn't take long to reach the associated parking lot.
 Since only a few parking spaces are provided, you should be there early to get one.